Estadio Riazor

-Estadio Municipal de Riazor (/gl/) is an all-seater stadium in A Coruña, Galicia, Spain which is the home stadium of Deportivo de La Coruña.
-Currently known as Estadio Abanca-Riazor for sponsorship reasons, its name derives from the nearby beach of the same name.
+Estadio Municipal de Riazor (/gl/), also known as Estadio Abanca-Riazor due to sponsorship reasons, is an all-seater stadium in A Coruña, Galicia, Spain which is the home stadium of Deportivo de A Coruña.

-It has a capacity of 32,490, making it the 13th-largest in Spain and the largest in the region.
+It has a capacity of 32,490, making it the largest stadium in Galicia.
 It holds the record for the most-attended match in the third tier with 29,079 spectators.

-The stadium hosted matches at the 1982 FIFA World Cup and is due to hold matches at the upcoming 2030 FIFA World Cup.
+The stadium hosted matches at the 1982 FIFA World Cup and was intended to be one of the venues for the 2030 FIFA World Cup, but the bid was later withdrawn after encountering organizational and administrative difficulties.
 It has also hosted international friendlies and qualifying matches of the Spain national football team.